2024

 27. The Meta Simple Team Building Exercise

-This activity is a the culmination of all others.
-The idea is to develop a new team building activity based on previous experiences.
+This activity is the culmination of all others.
+The idea is to develop a new team-building activity based on previous experiences.

-The purpose of this activity is to let the team decide, and create their own activities, so they are involved and willing to participate.
+This activity aims to let the team decide and create their activities so they are involved and willing to participate.

 • Ask them to share their opinions on the best and the worst ones.